avillalon-dev/Forecasting.ElectricityDemand.UK/README.md

-# Forecasting.ElectricityDemand.UK
+# UK Electricity Demand Forecasting Project

 This repository provides a time-series forecasting approach to predict the electricity demand in the United Kingdom (UK).
+The repository includes various models and techniques specifically designed for forecasting electricity demand, taking into account historical data, seasonal patterns, and other relevant factors.
+The repository also provides data preprocessing scripts, model evaluation metrics, and example notebooks to guide users in understanding and implementing the forecasting approach.
+The goal of this repository is to assist researchers, data scientists, and energy professionals in accurately predicting electricity demand in the UK, enabling better planning and decision-making in the energy sector.